djstein/2018-study-guide/README.md

 ### The Component Lifecycle
 - methods available when components get created and inserted into the DOM, updates, becomes unmounted, or removed.

+#### Mounting
-Mounting: called when instance of component is being created and inserted into the DOM constructor(props) componentWillMount() render() componentDidMount() great for requests
+- called when instance of component is being created and inserted into the DOM
+  1. constructor(props)
+  2. componentWillMount()
+  3. render()
+  4. componentDidMount() great for requests

+#### Updating
+- changes to props or state cause component to rerender
+  1. componentWillReceiveProps(nextProps)
+  2. shouldComponentUpdate(nextProps, nextState) returns true or false, to trigger the next two
+  3. componentWillUpdate(nextProps, nextState)
+  4. render()
-Updating: changes to props or state cause component to rerender componentWillReceiveProps(nextProps) shouldComponentUpdate(nextProps, nextState) returns true or false, to trigger the next two componentWillUpdate(nextProps, nextState) render() componentDidUpdate(prevProps, prevState) good place to do network requests if props are changed
+  5. componentDidUpdate(prevProps, prevState) good place to do network requests if props are changed

+#### Unmounting
-Unmounting: component is being removed from DOM componentWillMount() perform cleanup here, cancel network requests, subscriptions, etc
+- component is being removed from DOM
+  1. componentWillMount() perform cleanup here, cancel network requests, subscriptions, etc

+#### Error Handling
-Error Handling: error during rendering, lifecycle method, or constructor of child component componentDidCatch() only catches errors lower in the tree, not on itself
+- error during rendering, lifecycle method, or constructor of child component
+  1. componentDidCatch() only catches errors lower in the tree, not on itself

 ### State
 - object managed within the component
 - calling set state merges key value pairs on the objects passed into the current state

 ### Context

-- safe context is being developed in React 16.3
+#### Lifecycle Methods

-Lifecycle methods that recieve additional param when contextTypes is defined:
+- Component recieve additional param when contextTypes is defined:
-- constructor(props, context)
+  1. constructor(props, context)
-- componentWillRecieveProps(nextProps, nextContext)
+  2. componentWillRecieveProps(nextProps, nextContext)
-- shouldComponentUpdate(nextProps, nextState, nextContext)
+  3. shouldComponentUpdate(nextProps, nextState, nextContext)
-- componentWillUpdate(nextProps, nextState, nextContext)
+  4. componentWillUpdate(nextProps, nextState, nextContext)

+#### childContextTypes and getChildContext
-Using childContextTypes and getChildContext, React passed context info to each component in the subtree that accesses contextTypes
+- React passes context info to each component in the subtree that accesses contextTypes
 ```javascript
 import PropTypes from 'prop-types';
 (stateless functional component version of Button)